jabberjabberjabber/LLavaImageTagger/README.md

    - If the "dry run" option is set, no actual changes are made to the files and the database will not used.

 9. **Error Handling and Retries**:
-   - If a file fails processing, it's marked for retry in the database.
+   - If a file fails processing, it is retried once.
-   - After the initial pass, the tool attempts to reprocess all failed files.
+   - When processing fails it is usually because the model does not give back data that can be parsed as keywords, and a second shot will get a valid generation.
    - If a file fails again, it's marked as "failed" in the database, and the failure is reported in the GUI.
    - Failed files can be processed again along with any unprocessed files by checking the appropriate box.